-As long as you spend at least $3,000 in a calendar month, you will get 3% cashback on all eligible purchases.
+With the MANHATTAN World Mastercard, as long as you hit the minimum spending requirement of $3,000 in a calendar month, you will get 3% cashback on all eligible purchases.
 That includes local and overseas transactions, online and offline.
-It also includes online bill payments and things like school fees – great for family breadwinners.
+It also includes online bill payments and educational service-related payments — great for family breadwinners.

+However, the cash rebate goes down significantly if you don’t hit the minimum spend.
 If you spend $1,000 to $2,999.99, you only get a pathetic 1% cashback.
 If you spend less than $1,000, it goes down to 0.5%.

-Yes, the major catch is that the cash rebate is only credited to your account quarterly, and a quarterly cap of $200 applies.
+The other catch is that the cash rebate is only credited to your account quarterly, and a quarterly cap of $200 applies.
 (To make things confusing, the “quarter” doesn’t refer to a calendar quarter, but just a period of 3 consecutive months.)